Funny Internet Dating - Rich and Rude Randy

-The first story was about a hopeful suitor named Todd.
-To read this engaging short story go to: Too Much Too Soon Todd.
+So far, I have written three of Sara's hilarious mishaps in the dating world.
+The first story in the dating series is about a hopeful suitor named Todd.
+To read this engaging short story go to Too Much Too Soon Todd.
 If only Todd had slowed down and allowed Sara time to get to know him the outcome might have been so different.

-This, the second story in a three part series, is about a completely different suitor whom we have named Rich and Rude Randy.
-It's a bit longer and has been divided into two parts.
+This is the second story of a completely different suitor.
+Sara and I have named him Rich and Rude Randy.
+The details of this story are bit long, so it is divided into two parts.
 The second half of the story will be found at the end of this article.

-Remember as you read these short stories that all three of these dating stories are true.
-Sara and I are excited to share her journey.
-Sit back now and enjoy reading about the crazy dates my dear friend has endured and can even laugh at today.
+Remember as you read these short stories that all three are true.
+Sara and I are excited to share her adventures.
+I hope you are thoroughly entertained and enjoy reading about the crazy dates my dear friend has endured and can even laugh about today.